apohllo/nlp/6-classification.md

    pairs.
 To make the process manageable use models of size `base` and a runtime providing GPU/TPU acceleration.
    Consult the discussions related to fine-tuning Transformer models to select sensible set of parameters.
    You can also run several trainings with different hyper-parameters, if you have access to large computing resources.
+1. Make sure you monitor the relevant metrics on the validation set during training.
+The last saved model might not be the one with the best performance.
 1. Report the results you have obtained for the model.
 Use appropriate measures, since the dataset is not balanced.
 1. Use the classifier as a re-ranker for finding the answers to the questions.
 Since the re-ranker is slow, you have to limit the subset of possible passages to top-n (10, 50 or 100 - depending on your GPU) texts returned by much faster model, e.g. FTS.